Who am I?

 Kill your darlings 😵

 Creative work is intended to solve a problem.
 If a concept isn’t actually solving something for you, it shouldn’t exist.
-Which is why I believe ideas should never ever ever be treated as precious; they’re ephemeral and as useful as the solution they offer.
-With every project, I ask myself whether my contribution is additive and useful, or “sparkly” yet unnecessary.
-Have I lost many a winning headline to the proverbial trash bin as a result?
+Have I lost many a “clever” headline to the proverbial trash bin as a result?
 Yep.
 And I wouldn’t have it any other way.